Timeweb

 Rules for handling duplicates

-We reward only the first submissions (provided the report contains all the necessary information to reproduce the vulnerability exploitation).
+We reward only the first submissions (provided the report contains all the necessary information to reproduce the vulnerability).
 Any subsequent reports addressing the same vulnerability will be marked as duplicates.
-Reports containing similar attack vectors may also be considered duplicates if our cybersecurity team believes that the information from an earlier report is sufficient to address all reported attack vectors or errors.
-Your report may be considered a duplicate of a report authored by another researcher or our cybersecurity team.
+Reports containing similar attack vectors may also be considered duplicates if our security team believes that the information from an earlier report is sufficient to address all reported attack vectors or errors.
+Your report may be considered a duplicate of a report authored by another researcher or our security team.

 Vulnerability disclosure policy

-You may not share any details on the discovered vulnerabilities without written permission of the Timeweb security team.
+You may not share any details of the vulnerabilities you discover without written permission of the Timeweb security team.

 Useful information

-For general information about our services, follow these links:
+For general information about our services, go to:

 - Send us an email with these details to bugbounty@timeweb.ru, and we will credit you with a bonus payment for testing.

-However, some cases may be considered on an individual basis if the detected vulnerability has a significant impact on the infrastructure.на инфраструктуру в целом.
+However, some cases may be considered on an individual basis if the discovered vulnerability has a significant impact on the whole infrastructure.